 The contents of the record were selected by a committee chaired by Carl Sagan, also includes a message from President Jimmy Carter and 115 images are encoded in analog form.

 3. Artifacts from Jamestown

-This artifact was found from the bottom of the well by the archaeologists who studied colony at Jamestown, Virginia, boulders inscribed “Yames Towne” was probably never attached to the crate shipment.
-NASA put these artifacts together two sets of coins on board the space shuttle Atlantis for a mission in March 2007, in commemoration of the first settlement Jamestown Englishmen in America.
+This artifact was found from the bottom of the well by the archaeologists who studied the colony at Jamestown, Virginia, boulders inscribed “Yames Towne” was probably never attached to the crate shipment.
+NASA put these artifacts together with two sets of coins on board the space shuttle Atlantis for a mission in March 2007, in commemoration of the first settlement Jamestown Englishmen in America.